-Gothic Manchester Festival, celebrating all things gothic from architecture to film in the city, returns this week.
+A festival celebrating all things gothic from architecture to film returns to Manchester this week.

-The festival is held by The Centre for Gothic Studies and Manchester Metropolitan University and promotes the study of all things gothic nationally and internationally while opening the eyes of a non-specialist audience to the wonders of gothic culture.
+The festival is held by The Centre for Gothic Studies and Manchester Metropolitan University to open the eyes of a non-specialist audience nationally and internationally to the wonders of gothic culture.

 — Gothic Man Met (@gothicmmu) October 20, 2017

 A double bill screening is opening the festival on Tuesday evening that is in collaboration with the Design Manchester festival of the Universal Studios gothic horror classics, ‘Frankenstein’ and ‘The Bride of Frankenstein’ starring horror icon, Boris Karloff.

 These films, released in 1931 and 1935 respectively, were major players in creating the now familiar tones of mainstream gothic horror film.
 With an in person introduction by film writer Sir Christopher Frayling to coincide with the Halloween publication of his new book, ‘Frankenstein – The First 200 Years’, it is an event fans of the gothic cannot miss.

 — Gothic Man Met (@gothicmmu) October 13, 2017